VenturaNotes/Knowledge/- Topics/National Insurance contributions.md

 - https://www.gov.uk/national-insurance-rates-letters
 	- Guide to NICs from the Gov.uk website
 ## Source[^2]
 - (NICs) Charges levied in the UK on employees, employers, and the self-employed to help pay for social security.
 These contributions are levied as fixed percentages of wages, with exemptions for very low incomes.
-NICs form part of the tax wedge between the cost of labour to employers and the cash benefit of working to their employees.
+NICs form part of the tax wedge between the cost of labor to employers and the cash benefit of working to their employees.
 ## References

 [^1]: [[(Home Page) A Dictionary of Business and Management 6th Edition by Oxford Reference]]